Don’t try to be smarter than the master!

 My upcoming ebook will be a great chance for people to put Flowing Zen to the test.
 Does it work?
 Well, if you follow my instructions, you’ll find out!

 Drop me a comment below if you have questions.
 And if you’re interested in my upcoming book, then make sure to get on my mailing list.
 You’ll get a bunch of free stuff in the process too.
-Sign up here.Mindfully yours, Sifu Anthony [hr] I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+Sign up here.Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.